 Distance learning during the coronavirus pandemic has been pushed to the forefront of many minds ahead the blanket closure of UK schools this Friday.
 It comes as universities in the country also suspend face-to-face learning.
 And while the severity of the situation extends far beyond education, and teachers’, students’ and families’ wellbeings are the priority, trying to continue education during quarantine is an important challenge.
 There are all kinds of factors at play here.
 But sometimes, the simplest solution turns out to be the one that can fix it all.
 As teachers try to provide distance learning during the coronavirus pandemic, they might find conference calls to be the perfect tool.

 The stickiness of the situation becomes clearer when you think of the UK’s Internet infrastructure.
 While countries like Korea and China have heavily invested in fibre and 5G networks, much of the UK depends on local networks of copper wires.
 These are far less reliable.
 In fact, according to the Financial Times, more than 80% of Korea and Japan’s fixed line connections are high-speed fibre.
 In Britain, only 10% of fixed line connections qualify.
 That makes us one of the lowest in the OECD.

 Fighting loneliness during self-isolation is becoming a growing concern as the coronavirus crisis mounts.
 Governments in Spain, France and Italy have already imposed strict social distancing measures.
 In Spain, most people have been restricted to their own homes except to visit a medical professional, buy medicine or visit their nearest shop.
 Meanwhile, French cinemas, cafes, shops and other venues have closed and the public urged to remain home.
 Italians have been on lockdown for days.
 Here in the UK, it is expected that over-70s will soon be instructed to self-quarantine, too, reportedly for an extended period of time.
 For a social group whose health and wellbeing have for decades been undermined by isolation and solitude, loneliness during self-isolation may be a daunting thought.
 Luckily, there are ways for families and loved ones to stay in touch.

 Update 24 March 2020: Unfortunately, due to network capacity dimensioning we are no longer able to offer 3 months free on the Pro plan.
 A tenfold increase in demand for the custom 03 numbers offered on the Pro plan has outstripped our ability to supply these.
-The new discount codes MON3 and FREE3 will still apply for 3 months free on our Plus plan.
+The new discount codes PLUSMONTHLY2JULY and PLUSANNUAL2JULY are still valid and offer the Plus plan completely free until July.

-As the government encourages people to work from home to contain the spread of Coronavirus we’ve seen a significant uplift in conference calls here at WHYPAY?
+As the government encourages people to work from home to contain the spread of Coronavirus we’ve seen a significant uplift in conference calls here at WHYPAY?.
 We think people have enough to worry about right now, so we’re waiving paid subscription charges for the next three months!
 We know our service and its advanced features like call recording, moderator controls and custom branding can offer real value to disrupted teams, so we’re doing our little bit to help.